Is my baby too young?

 Why so many languages?

 We believe that teaching children about other languages and cultures really broadens their horizons and gives them an understanding of the world around them.
 They have the capacity to learn several languages simultaneously (the majority of children in the world speak two or three languages!) so why not make the most of their incredible abilities?
+Also teaching how to learn any language is a valuable skill that they can then transfer to primary school, where they might encounter any language in Key Stage 2.

 What are the benefits?